Hai5edfm/Hai5edfm/README.md

   </picture>
 </div>

-I'm Frontend Developer, I've done projects with technologies such as React.js, Next.js, CSS3 and HTML5.
-Also I've been part of Platzi Master, intensive training program for developers.
-Where I were able of planning, developing and deploying actual and functional projects.
+I'm Frontend Developer with +1 year of laboral experience, as developer I've worked in projects with technologies such as React.js, Next.js, CSS3 and HTML5.

-In Platzi Master I worked with a great team, being able of growing not only in technical skills terms, but also, in terms of soft skills as could be communication, teamwork and problem solving.
+- 🌱 I’m currently learning: <br />
+Cypress for QA automation <br />
+Backend with nodeJS

+- 👯 I’m looking to collaborate on: <br />
+Great projects with innovative technologies <br />

 ## Some of the projects I've worked